Lice vs dandruff: 3 key differences

 1. CAUSE

 The major difference between these two conditions is their cause.
 Head lice are small parasitic creatures that feed off human blood.
-Saliva secreted by lice irritates the scalp, and is the cause of the itchiness and sores that characterize a lice infestation.
+Saliva secreted by lice stimulates the scalp and is the cause of the itchiness and sores that characterize a lice infestation.

 Dandruff, on the other hand, is caused by sensitivity to oleic acid.
 This acid is a by-product of the Malassezia globosa microbe, which we all have on our scalps.
-Not everyone is sensitive to oleic acid, but in some cases it can cause irritation, itching, and flakes.
+Not everyone is sensitive to oleic acid, but in some cases it can lead to discomfort, itching, and flakes.

 2. APPEARANCE